 We’re getting used to being back in the water now, and at high water can walk across the pontoon back to the bank where the tent was for the past ten years.

-With the bunks now in place, it’s time to make decisions about the galley, and final positions for the batteries, fuel cylinder for the Taylors stove, pump for the water etc. There are limited choices, but we spend some time thinking through all the options, trying the stove in different positions.
+The bunks are now in place so it’s time to make decisions about the galley, chart table and final positions for the batteries, fuel cylinder for the Taylors stove, pump for the water, switch panel, VHF radio and storage options.
+There are limited choices, but we spend quite a bit of time thinking through various ideas, and trying the stove in different positions.

 Lists, and more lists . . . what to do next?
 Now she’s back in the water, and seems to be taking up OK with the bilge pumps kicking in at ever increasing intervals, Steve asks himself, “What are the priorities for ‘fitting out’?”